rob-sokolowski/hippo-lamdera/README.md

 ### Study session:
 All cards have a `nextPromptScheduledAt` field.
-If you're consistently recalling a card's answer correctly, this date get pushed further into the future on each correct response.
+If you're consistently recalling a card's answer correctly, this date gets pushed further into the future on each correct response.
 Cards you're not doing well on will be scheduled for prompting more frequently.

 Sample prompt: